 These fudgy brownies can be made in ONE BOWL like you would make with a boxed mix from the store.
 The brownie base is much like that from a box.
 Dry ingredients only.
 That means cocoa powder!
 No melting chocolate for this recipe, keeping it cheap and easy.

-All you have to add is eggs, oil, and vanilla.
+All you have to add is eggs, butter (or oil), water and vanilla.
 The end result is a slightly crisp, crackled top, and a super moist and fudgy center.
 These brownies are so far away from anything cake-y, which is how we like it!

 I’m embarrassed to admit it, but I do use boxed brownies a lot.
 They are fun and easy to dress up, like for these Mint Brownies, or these Buckeye Brownies, or this Skillet Brownie to name a few.
 Actually, the only other homemade recipe I have posted so far are these Frosted Fudge Brownies.
 Also delicious — especially if you love chocolate frosting!

 But I wanted something that was undeniably perfect, on its own that no extras were needed.
 You know, like chocolate chips, or frosting.
 That’s all good, but these fudgy brownies are perfect straight from the pan.
 In fact, my almost 3 year old gobbled up almost the whole pan when I wasn’t looking, haha.
 So I made them again.
 I don’t think anybody complained.

 If you did want a scoop of vanilla ice cream on top, that wouldn’t bother me one bit, but either way, these fudgy brownies are to be enjoyed by the whole family!

 - 2/3 cup cocoa powder (I did half regular cocoa and half dark cocoa)